DakshMehrotra/Containerization-and-DevOps/Assignment-1/Readme.md

 http://172.24.10.30

-The interface allows users to:
+The interface provides a **Kanban-style task management board** that allows users to manage tasks visually.

+Users can:

-• Add new user records
+• Create new tasks
+• Assign task priority (Low, Medium, High)
+• View tasks organized in a Kanban board
+• Move tasks between **Todo, In Progress, and Done**
+• Delete tasks
+• Search tasks
+• Filter tasks by **priority or status**
-• View stored user records
+• View real-time task statistics and completion rate
-• Check backend health status

 ---

-# Adding Data Through Frontend
+# Creating a Task

 Steps:

 1. Open the frontend page.
-2. Enter **Name** and **Email** in the input fields.
+2. Enter a task description in the **task input field**.
-3. Click **Add User**.
+3. Select a **priority level**:
+   - Low
+   - Medium
+   - High
+4. Click the **+ ADD** button.
-4. The request is sent to the backend API.
+5. The frontend sends a **POST request** to the backend API.
-5. The backend stores the data in the PostgreSQL database.
+6. The backend stores the task in the PostgreSQL database.
+7. The task appears in the **Todo column**.

 ---

-# Fetching Stored Records
+# Updating Task Status

+Tasks can move through three workflow stages:

+• Todo
+• In Progress
+• Done

 Steps:

-1. Click the **Refresh** button.
+1. Locate a task card on the board.
+2. Use the **status buttons on the card**.
+3. Select the desired status.
-2. The frontend sends a request to the backend.
+4. The frontend sends a **PATCH request** to the backend API.
-3. Backend retrieves records from PostgreSQL.
-4. Records are displayed on the page.
+5. The backend updates the task status in PostgreSQL.
+6. The UI refreshes and moves the task to the corresponding column.

 ---

+# Deleting a Task

+Steps:

+1. Locate the task card.
+2. Click the **delete (×) button**.
+3. The frontend sends a **DELETE request** to the backend API.
+4. The backend removes the task from PostgreSQL.
+5. The task disappears from the board.

+---

+# Searching and Filtering Tasks

+The interface supports dynamic filtering.

+Users can:

+• Search tasks using the **search bar**
+• Filter tasks by **priority**:
+  - High
+  - Medium
+  - Low

+• Filter tasks by **status**:
+  - Todo
+  - In Progress
+  - Done

+The frontend sends filtered requests to the backend API and updates the board dynamically.

+---

+# Task Statistics Dashboard

+The sidebar provides real-time task statistics including:

+• Total tasks
+• High priority tasks
+• Pending tasks
+• Completed tasks

+A **completion ring** visually displays the percentage of tasks completed.

 # Health Check